top of page

 Towering canyon walls on Swiss Canyon trail

-Gneiss and schist rocks were formed under intense heat and pressure when the North American and Pacific tectonic plates crashed and ground into each other (convergent boundary).
+These colorful gneiss and schist rocks were formed under intense heat and pressure when the North American and Pacific tectonic plates crashed and ground into each other along the San Andreas Fault system.

 Gneiss and schist rock ledge in Swiss Canyon in Little San Bernardino mountains.
 San Andreas Fault Network

-This area was a great environment for wild flowers including these tiny desert bluebells growing against the canyon wall.
+This area was a great environment for wild flowers including these tiny desert bluebells that were growing against the canyon wall.

 There were also a few prickly pear cactus in bloom.